 A pattern of not following treatment recommendations continues.

-An adolescent's development regresses, overly dependent behavior continues, and/or the adolescent withdraws from or gives up interest in activities that are appropriate to his or her age.
+A teen's development regresses, overly dependent behavior continues, or the teen withdraws from or gives up interest in activities that are appropriate to his or her age.

-The need for an organ transplant is difficult to understand, accept, and cope with for anyone.
+The need for an organ transplant is hard to understand, accept, and cope with for anyone.
 The emotional and psychological stress impacts all family members.

-For adolescents who are developing the ability to think in new ways and explore new thoughts, the idea of facing transplantation stimulates thoughts, concerns, and questions about their bodies, their relationships, and their lives.
+For teens who are developing the ability to think in new ways and explore new thoughts, the idea of facing transplantation triggers thoughts, concerns, and questions about their bodies, their relationships, and their lives.

-Important factors in helping adolescents cope effectively with a transplantation experience include the following:
+Important factors in helping teens cope well with a transplant experience include the following:

 Be honest with your teen about his or her illness and his or her healthcare needs.

-Include your adolescent in discussions and decision-making related to the need for transplantation, the benefits, and the risks involved.
+Include your teen in discussions and decision-making related to the need for a transplant, the benefits, and the risks involved.
 This is very important to helping him or her cope with the process and life after transplant.

 Supportive communication is vital.
-Encourage your adolescent to ask questions and express his or her fears and feelings about how this affects his or her life.
+Encourage your teen to ask questions and express his or her fears and feelings about how this affects his or her life.

-Concerns about death and the possibility of dying are difficult to talk about.
-However, it is important to address this topic with adolescents in any life-threatening situation.
+Concerns about death and the possibility of dying are hard to talk about.
+However, it is important to address with teens in any life-threatening situation.

 Encourage humor, as it helps to reduce stress.

-Enlist the help of mental health professionals in addressing fears, feelings, and behaviors that are difficult to deal with for your adolescent or for other family members.
+Enlist the help of mental health providers to address fears, feelings, and behaviors that are hard to deal with for your teen or for other family members.

 The University of Chicago Medicine